 Residence Life A - Z

 Window air conditioners are prohibited in student rooms.
 The Housing Office will consider exceptions to this policy upon review of medical documentation.
-For more information contact the Housing Office.
-If you have any problems regarding your heat, please contact your RA.
+For more information, contact the Housing Office.
+If you have any problems regarding your heat, please contact your resident assistant (RA).

 Automated Teller Machines (ATMs) are located in the Caine Student Center and the Arrington Ice Arena.
 These machines are owned and operated by ATM Network.
 Terms and conditions are set by ATM Network and are subject to change.
 For additional information or questions regarding the ATMs, please contact Campus Safety.

 Students may keep a bicycle either in their student room or in a designated area in the basement of each residence hall or house at their own risk.
 Mopeds and motorcycles are not permitted inside any student housing at any time.

 Cable television can be installed in any student room.
 “Tapping” into existing lines is not permitted and is a felony under federal law.
 Violators may also be subject to disciplinary action through the College Student Code of Conduct.
 Students are to contact Comcast to set up their cable.

 Upon moving into a room, the resident must contact a Residence Life staff member to secure keys and sign a room condition form.
 When the resident is ready to vacate the room, he/she is responsible for scheduling a checkout appointment with a staff member.
 The student is expected to remove all personal items, return all stored College furniture and clean the room appropriately before checking out.
 The staff member will check the condition of the room, have the resident sign the room condition form and collect all keys.
 Students who do not follow this procedure are subject to a minimum fine of $25.

 Please note: items left behind will be considered abandoned and will be discarded and any associated costs will be charged to the resident, floor or building.